This is a big one. A really, really big one. Sadly most people don’t realize it.

-When I sold web sites, people wanted something great but wouldn’t put in the effort.
+When I sold websites, people wanted something great but wouldn’t put in the effort (let alone the money).
 Musicians hold up (or throw out) songs or even whole albums just as they are getting somewhere.
 This isn’t sensible, definitely not conducive to letting fans get closer.
 If there is a terrible website that obscures the product or no album released the outcome will be the same.
 I always wondered why people did this.

 Time is a great excuse because it doesn’t exist.
 Ok so technically it does in terms of physics and all that but try showing me five minutes and you will fail.
 Time is a great excuse because no-one can really argue with you over it simply because it is too hard to quantify.
 It is so easy to say: oh I don’t have time to do that or I ran out of time.
 If you aren’t dead then you didn’t run out of time.
 You ran out of willpower.

 Money is another of those that is hard to call people on.
 It is not easy to say to someone so you could invest in beer but not in making something that will be with you for at least the rest of your life (longer if you get fans).
 Money comes and goes, sure most of us don’t have as much as we would like.
 You ran out of courage.

 I’ll let it out when it is perfect.
 It needs to be perfect.
 Also hard to argue with as who wants to step in to say near enough is good enough.
 Who is qualified to tell Van Gogh that a few more brush strokes will not make that painting any better.
 If perfect existed it would be God, but oddly enough he wasted time making & managing us lot with all the mess we make.
 If perfect existed he wouldn’t have felt the need.
 You ran out of faith.